Next Book in the Series Browse A–Z

 Publication Reading Order

-The The Case-Book of Sherlock Holmes is a Crime Fiction series by Arthur Conan Doyle, comprising 13 books published between 1921 and 1927.
-Books are listed in publication order, which is the recommended reading sequence.
+The The Case-Book of Sherlock Holmes is a Crime Fiction series by Arthur Conan Doyle, made up of 13 books published between 1921 and 1927.
+It begins with The Adventure of the Mazarin Stone (Short Story) (1921), and is best read in publication order.
+The most recent entry is The Adventure of Shoscombe Old Place (Short Story) (1927), spanning 6 years of storytelling.

 # Title Year Buy